MaxPeal/tonixxx/README.md

 * Doesn't erase your code when `vagrant rsync-back`ing
 * Doesn't force you to use any particular build tools or build workflows
 * Does accelerate development and testing
-* Does support UNIX and Windows hosts, as well as UNIX and windows targets
+* Does support UNIX and Windows hosts, as well as UNIX and Windows targets
 * Does support configuration commenting

 Good luck and keep coding!